 Schnader welcomed Terri Morrison, co-author of five books on global business, including Kiss, Bow, or Shake Hands, on June 2, 2016.
 Ms. Morrison spoke about the importance of understanding diverse cultures and their business etiquette in order to succeed in the global marketplace and to develop talent within the organization.

-During the firm’s annual attorney retreat, the Honorable Timothy K. Lewis, Albert S. Dandridge, III, Theresa Loscalzo and William H. Brown presented the training session “Subtle, Unconscious and Implicit Bias in the Legal Profession.”
-The talk focused on best practices to overcome bias in work assignments, client development opportunities, mentoring and sponsoring relationships, performance evaluations, and compensation.
+During Schnader’s annual attorney retreat, the Honorable Timothy K. Lewis, Albert S. Dandridge, III, Theresa E. Loscalzo, and William H. Brown presented a training session, “Subtle, Unconscious, and Implicit Bias in the Legal Profession.”
+The discussion focused on best practices to overcome bias in work assignments, client development opportunities, mentoring and sponsoring relationships, performance evaluations, and compensation.

-Schnader hosted a panel discussion titled “Gender Pay Equity in Compensation: Why it Matters – What to Do About It” to address the recommendations in the ABA Presidential Task Force on Gender Equity’s 2013 reports: “Closing the Gap: A Road Map for Achieving Gender Pay Equity in Law Firm Partner Compensation” and “Power of the Purse: How General Counsel Can Impact Pay Equity for Women Lawyers.”
+Schnader hosted a panel discussion titled, “Gender Pay Equity in Compensation: Why it Matters – What to Do About It.”
+The program addressed the recommendations from two 2013 reports by the ABA Presidential Task Force on Gender Equity: “Closing the Gap: A Road Map for Achieving Gender Pay Equity in Law Firm Partner Compensation;” and “Power of the Purse: How General Counsel Can Impact Pay Equity for Women Lawyers.”
 Panelists included Roberta Liebenberg, chair of Fine, Kaplan and Black; Katherine Hatton, general counsel for Robert Wood Johnson Foundation; Sophia Lee, former chief counsel for litigation at Sunoco; and Susan Letterman White of Letterman White Consulting.
-Following the presentation was a discussion of Schnader’s policies and how they could be improved.
+Following the presentation there was a discussion of Schnader’s policies and opportunities for improvement.

 Schnader and the Philadelphia Bar Association co-hosted a day-long “National Roundtable on Diversity in the Legal Profession.”
-Moderated by Albert S. Dandridge, III, the panel was comprised of Michael K. Tucker of Avis Budget Group, Jannie K. Lau of InterDigital, and Robin H. Sangston of Cox Communications, Inc. Topics included the business case for diversity and inclusion, benchmarks to measure success, cultural competency, subtle and unconscious bias, and best practices for the retention and advancement of women and diverse attorneys.
+Moderated by Albert S. Dandridge, III, the program featured Michael K. Tucker of Avis Budget Group, Jannie K. Lau of InterDigital, and Robin H. Sangston of Cox Communications, Inc. Topics included the business case for diversity and inclusion, benchmarks to measure success, cultural competency, subtle and unconscious bias, and best practices for the retention and advancement of women and diverse attorneys.